Maximal Closed Set and Half-Space Separations in Finite Closure Systems: Domain Specific Results

 We now show that $(u_p]$ and $[l_q)$ form a \textit{maximal} closed set separation of $A$ and $B$ in $\cC_\cla$.
 Suppose for contradiction that there exist $I',F' \in \cC_\cla$ with $I' \cap F' = \emptyset$, $(u_p] \subseteq I'$, and $[l_q) \subseteq F'$ such that at least one of the two containments is proper.
 We present the proof for $(u_p] \subsetneq I'$ only; the case of $[l_q) \subsetneq F'$ is similar.
 Since $(u_p] \subsetneq I'$, there exists an $u \in \covu(u_p)$ with $u_p \lneq u \leq \Top{I'}$.
 But then, by Line~\ref{line:upward} we have $u\geq l_q$, which contradicts $I'\cap F'=\emptyset$ by Lemma~\ref{lemma:2}, as $\Top{I'}\geq u \geq l_q \geq \Bot{F'}$. \end{proof}

 One can easily check that the number of evaluations of the relation ``$\leq$'' in Lines~\ref{line:upward} and \ref{line:downward} is $\bigO{H_L C_L}$, where $H_L$ is the maximum chain length in $L$ and $C_L = \max\limits_{x \in L} \max \{|\covu(x)|,|\covl(x)|\}$.
 Proposition~\ref{thm:setlattices} below utilizes this property for the special case that the underlying lattice is a family of subsets of some finite ground set. \begin{Proposition} Let $(L,\cC_\cla)$ be a $\lambda$-closure system over a lattice $(L;\subseteq)$ with $L \subseteq 2^E$ for some ground set $E$ of cardinality $n$.
-Then Algorithm~\ref{AlgoLatticeSep} solves the \MCSep~problem for the $\lambda$-closure system over $(L;\subseteq)$ with $\bigO{n^2}$ evaluations of the subset relation. \end{Proposition} \begin{proof} It follows directly from the remark above by $H_L = \bigO{n}$ and $H_C = \bigO{n}$. \end{proof} Since $L\subseteq 2^E$ for some ground set $E$ with $|E|=n$, $|L|$ can be exponential in $n$.
+Then Alg.~\ref{AlgoLatticeSep} solves the \MCSep~problem for the $\lambda$-closure system over $(L;\subseteq)$ with $\bigO{n^2}$ evaluations of the subset relation. \end{Proposition} \begin{proof} It follows directly from the remark above by $H_L = \bigO{n}$ and $H_C = \bigO{n}$. \end{proof} Since $L\subseteq 2^E$ for some ground set $E$ with $|E|=n$, $|L|$ can be exponential in $n$.
 As an application of Proposition \ref{thm:setlattices} to concept lattices and closed (frequent) itemsets, we have that maximal closed separations can be found in time polynomial in the size of the underlying ground sets for these types of closure systems.

-We now present two illustrative examples of the application of Algorithm~\ref{AlgoLatticeSep} to lattices. \begin{Example} Our first example is concerned with \textit{concept lattices}~\cite{Gan05}.
-Given a binary matrix $M$ over a set $O$ of rows (objects) and a set $A$ of columns (attributes), a formal concept $C = (O',A')$ is a \textit{maximal} submatrix of $M$ such that all entries in $C$ are equal to $1$.
-It is a well-known fact \cite<see, e.g.,>{Gan05} that the set of all concepts of $M$ together with $(\emptyset,A)$ and $(O,\emptyset)$ form a lattice $(L;\leq)$ with the partial order ``$\leq$'' defined by
+In Appendix~\ref{app:B} we present an illustrative example of an application of Alg.~\ref{AlgoLatticeSep} to \textit{learning} in first-order logic.